+4.2.4 Categorically Funded Faculty Performance Review: Performance review of categorically-funded, full-time, non-tenure-track faculty will follow the patterns for tenure-track faculty for the first four (4) years, except that there will be no recommendation for tenure in the fourth year.
+After the first four (4) years, the categorically funded faculty performance review will follow the review processes of the tenured faculty.

-4.2.4Temporary Full-Time Faculty: A full-time temporary faculty employee must be evaluated in writing at least once by the end of the academic year in which he/she is employed, following the process and timeline detailed in the Faculty Peer Review Handbook.
+4.2.5 Temporary Full-Time Faculty: A full-time temporary faculty employee must be evaluated in writing in the first semester in which he/she is employed, following the process and timeline detailed below in article 4.5.

-4.2.5 Retrained / Reassigned / Transferred Faculty: For tenured faculty who are reassigned to teach in a discipline other than the one for which they were initially hired, a special evaluation in the new discipline will be conducted by their new dean and peers during the first semester of this new assignment.
-Forms and procedures for evaluation will be the same as those already in place.
+4.2.6 Retrained / Reassigned / Transferred Faculty: For tenured faculty who are reassigned to teach in a discipline other than the one for which they were initially hired, a special performance review in the new discipline will be conducted by their new dean and peers during the first semester of this new assignment.
+Forms and procedures for the review will be the same as those already in place.

 4.3 Areas of Instructional Evaluation:

 Instructional faculty shall be evaluated on the criteria listed below.
-If the faculty member performs other assignments such as counseling, librarian duties or coordinator, refer to the evaluation areas for the specific assignment.
-See specific criteria in the evaluation form.
+If the faculty member performs other assignments such as counseling, librarian duties or coordination, refer to the evaluation areas for the specific assignment.
+See specific criteria below.

-4.3.1 Teaching and Instructional Effectiveness – this area is required for regular and adjunct teaching faculty and other faculty who teach.
+4.3.1 Teaching and Instructional Effectiveness – this area is required for all faculty who teach.

-4.3.2 Area / Department Responsibilities and College-Wide Service s
+4.3.2 Area / Department Responsibilities and College-Wide Service

 4.3.3 Professional Development